techsemicolon/laravel-migration-pipeline/README.md

 # Laravel Migration Pipeline
 A migration pipeline to make sure same migration is not run again in multiple server setup

+## Version Support :

+Works for Laravel version 5.3 and above.

 ## Introduction :

 When you run `php artisan migrate` in laravel, it checks if there are any new migration files which are not yet migrated.
 If yes, then it runs each migration one by one and adds an entry into `migrations` table with migration name and batch number.